CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Findings

-Participants found \sys{} to be more helpful in scaffolding their intents to generate the desired code ($\text{Mdn} = 6.0 > 3.5, p = .007$) compared to the baseline.
-They also reported that they could steer \sys{} more controllably towards the task goal ($\text{Mdn} = 6.0 > 3.0, p = .007$) with the \pqt{step-by-step approach}{P6}.
-Participants reported the modular-based design (i.e., prompt blocks) allowed them to focus on one segment of code at a time, which prevented them from \pqt{getting lost while verifying the generated code.}{P2} Participants could also easily identify where to add prompt blocks because they \pqt{only need to ensure that the high-level task structure is correctly ordered, without having to search through the code to find the exact position.}{P1}

-When comparing the authoring processes in both systems, participants (11/12) felt that \sys{} provided them with more controllability while modifying code.
-They found it useful for modifying the targeted code segments, \pqt{without having to worry about affecting other sections.}{P4} Participants highlighted the block-based operations (e.g., \textit{DnD}) could help them focus more on structuring prompts, \pqt{I love the drag and drop feature, which allows me to structure the code freely based on my mental model without concerns about the code's structure.}{P7} Participants also found that the tree structure assisted them in identifying where to modify the code more easily compared to \baseline{}. \pqt{It's simpler to make changes to the code [with \sys{}] when there's an error. [...]
+Participants reported that they could steer \sys{} more controllably towards the task goal~\reportQuestion{3}{6}{3.0}{.007}{.77} with the \pqt{step-by-step approach}{P6}.
+When comparing the authoring processes in both systems, participants (11/12) felt that \sys{} provided them with more controllability while \rv{modifying the generated code from prompts.} Participants found that the modular-based design (i.e., prompt blocks) allowed them to focus on one segment of code at a time, which prevented them from \pqt{getting lost while verifying the generated code.}{P2} Participants could also easily identify where to add prompt blocks because they \pqt{only need to ensure that the high-level task structure is correctly ordered, without having to search through the code to find the exact position.}{P1} They found it useful for modifying the targeted code segments, \pqt{without worrying about affecting other sections.}{P4} Participants also found that the tree structure assisted them in identifying where to modify the code more easily compared to \baseline{}. \pqt{It's simpler to make changes to the code [with \sys{}] when there's an error. [...]
 I can modify the parent level and the changes will be reflected in all child blocks as well.}{P8}

-We observed that most participants (10/12) do not verify the entire program but verify them segments by segments, as they do not worry about the \pqt{possibility of the LLM incorrectly concatenating my [their] code or using different variable names.}{P11} Overall, the block-based design enhances participants' ability to directly manipulate components of the prompt to modify specific code segments (DG2).
-This increased control allows participants to scaffold their intent to generate code segment by segment effectively (RQ2).